sass-eyeglass/eyeglass-spriting/README.md

 }
 ```

-Also causes the sprite map image to be generated.
+Also causes the sprite map image to be generated if sprite sources or layout style have been modified.

 ---
 ### sprite-position() *(mixin)*